hinthealth/frontegg-hosted-login-customization-server/README.md

 ## Setup

-1. Use the Frontegg builder to achieve the desired visual style for your login box.
-Note down any specific adjustments you've made, such as color changes, font choices, or logo placements.
+1. Use the Frontegg builder to achieve the desired visual style for your login box, such as color changes, font choices, and logo placements.

 2. Clone this repo and Cchoose a hosting platform like Heroku or a similar service that suits your needs.
 Deploy your code to the chosen platform.
 Once deployed, obtain the publicly accessible URL of your server.
 It should look like https://yourserveraddress/overrides.